 Have you ever created a goal you wanted to achieve while mentoring?
 You may have a goal to remember your mentee’s birthday, or to show up to your visits earlier, you may even want to make a goal with your mentee for this school year.
 Whatever your goal may be, putting it into action can take a little more effort than just stating your goal.
-As featured in September’s Welcome Back training, we discussed setting mentor goals and provided an easy Goal Setting worksheet that mentors and mentees can utilize.
+In past trainings we have discussed setting mentor goals and provided an easy Goal Setting worksheet that mentors and mentees can utilize.

 Having a personal goal as a mentor, or even a goal that includes your mentee’s input, is a great way to help you stay engaged in your match as the school year progresses.
 When setting your goal, it’s useful to ask yourself the following questions;

 - What is my goal?

 - Why is this goal important to me?